ilyaveruk/ilyaveruk/README.md

 ### 🤔 Need Help With

 - I'm currently seeking guidance on optimizing performance in React applications.
-- Searching teammates for interesting embedded project.
+- Searching teammates for interesting embedded projects.

 ### 💬 Ask Me About